 |Can bend right little finger past 90 degrees towards the back of the hand||1|

 When the pain has settled it is important to establish an exercise programme that allows you to strengthen your muscles within pain free limits.
-Our Physiotherapists are specialised at grading the exercises for you.
+Our Physiotherapists are specialised at grading the exercises for you and will prescribe you an individualised plan that will help you achieve the goals important to you.
+Regular re-assessment will ensure you are making progress and will make certain that suitable modifications can be made to ensure your programme is optimal.
+Your Physio will provide ongoing support and advice so that you can continue to self-manage.